abinit/abinit/doc/tutorial/eph4zpr.md

    and the number of *np_kpt* MPI processes should be adjusted accordingly, Keep in mind, however, that each $\kk$-point has a different computational cost so load imbalance is expected.

+!!! important

     Finally, remember that setting [[boxcutmin]] to a value smaller than 2 (e.g. 1.1) leads to a significant decrease in the memory required to store $W$ while [[mixprec]] = 1 allows one to decrease the computational cost of the FFTs.

 <!--
 ## Estimating the ZPR with a generalized Fr\"ohlich model